maxveldink/activerecord-ejection_seat/README.md

 ## Code of Conduct

-Everyone interacting in this project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/audaciousaardvark/activerecord-ejection_seat/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/maxveldink/activerecord-ejection_seat/blob/master/CODE_OF_CONDUCT.md).

 ## Sponsorships

 I love creating in the open.
-If you find this or any other Audacious Aardvark or [maxveld.ink](https://maxveld.ink) content useful, please consider sponsoring me on [GitHub](https://github.com/sponsors/AudaciousAardvark).
+If you find this or any other [maxveld.ink](https://maxveld.ink) content useful, please consider sponsoring me on [GitHub](https://github.com/sponsors/maxveldink).